 In general, the City holds two public meetings during the course of its program year.
 Together, the meetings must address housing and community development needs, development of proposed activities, and review of program performance.
 In addition, the Consolidated Plan and/or Annual Plan, is published for a 30-day comment period.
 The City's CAPER is published annually for a 15-day comment period.
+Based on HUD waivers made available in response to the COVID-19 pandemic, the City amended its Citizen Participation Plan in August 2020 to allow for a shortened five-day comment period and for vitural public meetings.

-All public meetings take place in the Council Chambers located at City Hall, 955 School Street, Napa, California, unless another location and/or time is publicized in advance.
+All public meetings normally take place in the Council Chambers located at City Hall, 955 School Street, Napa, California, unless another location and/or time is publicized in advance.
+During the waiver period while there is a declared public health emergency due to the COVID-19 pandemic, public meetings will generally be held electronically.